The Mandela Effect is NOT False Memories

 Here are some commonplace explanations for “different” memories of the past:

-what some scientists term “broken telephone effect,” referencing a party game (sometimes just called “telephone”).
+• What some scientists term the “broken telephone effect” refers to a party game (sometimes just called “telephone”).

 Those are part of everyday life.
 When we find a reasonable explanation among them, we’re unlikely to think about our mistaken memories again.

-In other words, if there’s a clear answer to our past confusion or misunderstanding, and it makes sense, it’s not the Mandela Effect.
+In other words, if there’s a clear, sensible answer to our past confusion or misunderstanding, it’s not the Mandela Effect.

 Most of us recognize that.